trinet-at/codeigniter-skeleton/README.md

 The document root has been moved to the `pubic/` directory, so that `vendor` and `application` data is not accessible via URL.

 ## How to install:
-* Create a new project with `php composer.phar create-project trinet/codeigniter-skeleton [path]`
+* Create a new project with `php composer.phar create-project -s dev trinet/codeigniter-skeleton [path]`
 * copy `environment.php.dist` to `environment.php`
 * copy `application/config/config.php.dist` to `application/config/config.php`
 * copy `application/config/database.php.dist` to `application/config/database.php`